Jebonn/Active-Directory-Lab/README.md

   <img src="/images/Part9/Part9-Step4.jpg" width="400"/>
 </p>

 5. Enter the credentials of the Administrator account to join the domain.
-The VM will restart.
-(The username is likely "Administrator" and password is what was chosen from step 10 in [Part 4](#4-install-windows-server-2022).
+The VM will restart. *(The username is "Administrator" and password is what was chosen from step 10 in [Part 4](#4-install-windows-server-2022))*
 6. Log in using one of the user accounts created in [Part 7](#7-create-organization-units-ous--user-accounts).